s2saba/Distributed-Haskell/README.md

 Build the sample with:

     ghc --make main.hs

+(cabal makes it really easy to install the modules if the compiler barfs over them not existing.)

 Edit your config: `DHaskell.conf` (Instructions Inside!)

-Run across multiple machines and watch the membership lists!
+Run across multiple machines (even over IPv6) and watch the membership lists!

 ## Actually Use the Thing!